Lamb and Cauliflower Stew with Harissa

 - 3 cloves plum tomatoes, cored and finely chopped

-- 1⁄2 head cauliflower (cut into large florets, stems peeled and minced)
+- 1⁄2 head head cauliflower, cut into large florets, stems peeled and finely chopped

 - 1⁄3 cup dry white wine